 Public invited to observe Workers Memorial Day during Salem event

-Salem - To remember those who have died on the job and to reinvigorate the call to protect workers, Oregon OSHA invites all Oregonians to the Workers Memorial Day ceremony at noon Thursday, April 28, in Salem.
+Salem, OR — To remember those who have died on the job and to reinvigorate the call to protect workers, Oregon OSHA invites all Oregonians to the Workers Memorial Day ceremony at noon Thursday, April 28, in Salem.

 The event will take place at the Fallen Workers Memorial outside the Labor and Industries Building on the Capitol Mall.
 The memorial service, coordinated by the Oregon AFL-CIO, will feature remarks from Oregon Secretary of State Jeanne Atkins and from Elana Pirtle-Guiney, workforce and labor policy advisor to Oregon Gov. Kate Brown.